Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Raster layer (service)/README.md

 ## Use case

-Accessing a raster image from an online service can be useful for analysing the most up-to-date data available for an area.
+Accessing a raster image from an online service can be useful for analyzing the most up-to-date data available for an area.
 For example, retrieving recent results of bathymetry surveys within a shipping channel monitored for its sediment build-up would allow planners to assess dredging needs.

 ## How to use the sample